 Crossrail, Network Rail and Transport for London (TfL) have worked together at Chadwell Heath station to prepare for the start of Elizabeth line services.

-- Improvements to the ticket hall
+- An improved ticket hall

-- New station signage, help points, customer information screens and CCTV.
+- New customer information screens and signage

 ELIZABETH LINE SERVICES FROM CHADWELL HEATH

 Since May 2015, TfL has been operating the stopping services from Chadwell Heath station.
 Class 345 trains purpose-built for the Elizabeth line are in use between Shenfield and Liverpool Street.

 When the Elizabeth line is fully open passengers will be able to travel through to central London without having to change trains, however, from the railway’s launch in May 2022 until the autumn of 2022 you will need to change at Liverpool Street for Elizabeth line stations between Paddington and Abbey Wood.

 At peak times 12 Elizabeth line services an hour will run between Shenfield and central London, calling at all stations.
 An additional two services an hour will run between Gidea Park and Liverpool Street mainline station at peak times.

 You can take some types of bikes on some of TfL Rail services.
 Read more on TfL’s Cycle on public transport page here.

 If you have queries about the work taking place please contact Network Rail, which is delivering the Crossrail upgrades: